MicrosoftDocs/mesh-docs/mesh/develop/design/getting-started-with-3d-models.md

 keywords: 3D, 3D models, modeling, exporting, importing
 ---

-# Working with 3D models
+# Getting started with 3D models

 If you want your Mesh experience to be rich in content, you'll probably want to include at least some 3D models.
 Thankfully, you don't have to be a 3D artist, or have one on your team, to assemble the assets you need to realize your vision.
 There are many ways to obtain pre-made models free, or at a reasonable cost, which we'll introduce here.
 We'll also discuss how you can get started on creating your own 3D models.